-The main drawback of the taproot system is that it is so deep in the soil, that it can be very hard to dig and lift a taproot plant.
+It is so deep in the soil that it can be very hard to dig and lift a taproot plant.
 For a suitable example, you can take dandelions in the yard.

 1. What is the Rap Root System?

-2. What are the different types of Root Systems?
+2. What are the different types of roots?

 3. What are the main Functions of the Roots?

 In botany, the root is the part of the vascular plant which is usually found underground.
 The main function of the root is to absorb water and minerals and in conduction of these to the stem.
 Storage of the reserve food is also the function of the roots like in the carrot root system or tap root system.

 4. What are some of the examples of trees with taproots?

 Some of the plants with the taproot are - Beetroot, Burdock, Carrot, Sugar beet, Dandelion, Parsley, Parsnip, Poppy mallow.
 Some of the trees with taproot are oaks, elms, pines, and firs.
 Keep the curiosity intact and find out the names of more plants and trees having tap roots and post the names in the comment box.